TwoUnderscorez/lyx-hebrew-flake/README.md

 This setup relies on LuaLaTeX and Babel because they are superior to XeLaTex/PdfLaTex and Polyglossia.

-To compile/preview a document, make sure you've selected LuaLaTex in LyX.
+To compile/preview a document, make sure you've selected LuaTeX in LyX.

 To do so globally, go to Tools -> File handling -> With {non-}Tex Fonts: PDF LuaTeX.